 What is the legal basis for this lawsuit?

 The case is seeking a writ of mandamus based on unreasonable delays by USCIS.
 A writ of mandamus is a judge’s order to the government to immediately adjudicate a case that has been unreasonably delayed.
 Federal agencies like USCIS have a legal obligation to do their jobs promptly.

 We will also be seeking an order from the court to force USCIS to change their policies in the future to prevent this problem, for example, by automatically extending all EAD categories, or making an I-765 receipt an acceptable I-9 document.

 What would a win look like, and what is the timeline?
 How long will it take to get results?

 Our goals are to get all of our plaintiffs’ EADs adjudicated as soon as possible, and to prevent unreasonable delays in the future.
 We are also seeking long-term fixes to the EAD process since our plaintiffs will likely be filing extensions in the future.

-Often, the government speeds up completion of individual plaintiffs’ cases right away when we sue.
+Often, the government speeds up the completion of individual plaintiffs’ cases right away when we sue.
 However, this is never guaranteed; it is possible that USCIS will not treat plaintiffs’ cases differently from other pending EADs until and unless the judge issues an order.

 Normally, the government has 60 days to respond after we file the complaint with the Court.
 We expect them to file a Motion to Dismiss, telling the judge that USCIS cannot possibly adjudicate so many applications quickly and that they don’t have an obligation to adjudicate them within a specific period of time.
 We will respond, and the judge may set a hearing or make a decision without a hearing.
 This process may take several months, and during that time USCIS will continue to process your applications.